medbioinf/macpepdb-frontend-nuxt/api_usage.md

 * proteome_id: string (Uniprot Proteome Identifier: UP...)
 * is_reviewed: unsigned int (<= 0 means false, > 0 means true)
 * include_count: bool, default: false, optional (includes the peptides count without limit or offset. setting this to false cut the response time by 50%)
-* order: bool, default: dalse, optional (if true the results are ordered by weight)
+* order: bool, default: dalse, optional (if true the results are ordered by weight, ignored for `text/plain`-output)

 If `taxonomy_id`, `proteome_id`, `is_reviewed` are used together they will concanted with `and`.